She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 The Swoosh has transcended its role as a commercial symbol to become a genuine cultural icon.
 It appears in art, is featured in museum exhibitions, and has been referenced in everything from films to fashion shows not affiliated with Nike.

-When a commercial logo achieves this level of cultural penetration, it develops a form of value that cannot be calculated using traditional financial metrics.
+When a commercial logo achieves this level of cultural penetration, it develops a value that cannot be measured by traditional financial metrics.
 The Swoosh has become part of our visual language—a feat few corporate symbols ever achieve.

-In 2023, the Victoria and Albert Museum in London featured the Swoosh in its exhibition on design icons that shaped modern visual culture, placing it alongside other influential symbols like the London Underground logo and the CND peace sign—a testament to its cultural significance beyond commerce.
+In 2023, the Victoria and Albert Museum in London featured the Swoosh in its exhibition on design icons that shaped modern visual culture, alongside other influential symbols such as the London Underground logo and the CND peace sign—a testament to its cultural significance beyond commerce.

 Emotional Connection Value